Discmonkey/tornado_chat_server/readme.md

-"Basic chat server implementation for tornado familiarity"
+Basic chat server using python tornado and javascript websockets

+-- hope to eventually turn this into a very basic chat bot